react-component/form-validation/README.md

 ### Validator

-Validator 's children must be one component which support onChange handler and value/name prop such as <input />
+Validator 's children must be one component which support trigger handler and value/name prop such as <input />

 #### props